JoseMarioDev/josemariodev/README.md

 I have over 10 years experience in the insurance and service industries in a management capacity.
 Over that time I've developed critical-thinking, organizational, and communication skills.

-I’m looking for an opportunity where I can put my abilities to work for a mission I’m passionate about.
 Check out my portfolio :globe_with_meridians:&nbsp;https://www.josemario.me/

 #